Questions We Need to be Asking

 The Evacuation and Relocation of Ethnic Japanese during WWII

 Here's a questionnaire of my own about the evacuation and relocation of Japanese nationals and their children during WWII that I would like to give all those who were at any of the centers, as well as to educators teaching this history.
-There is quite an assortment of questions and they are not necessarily in any related order; I will be updating this as I have time.
+There is quite an assortment of questions and they are not necessarily in any related order.
 Yes, Questions #27 and #28 are there, re-worded slightly.
 Remember that Issei refers to Japanese nationals, Nisei to American-born (2nd generation), and Nikkei inclusive of all.
 Please do feel free to email me your answers as I would be very much interested in reading your comments on these issues.

 A New Questionnaire